M6GSN/ASL_Cloud/README.md

   *

-to get staeted with the code side of the project you need to run the following commands
+to get staeted with the instalation of the project you need to run the following commands

 `apt update && apt install git`